 Gulf of Mexico Ecosystem Service Logic Models & Socio-Economic Indicators (GEMS)

-Duke University's Nicholas Institute for Environmental Policy Solutions, The Harte Research Institute, and The Nature Conservancy led a project to advance standardized metrics of restoration success with input from stakeholders, relevant federal agencies, and technical experts from the five Gulf States.
+Duke University's Nicholas Institute, The Harte Research Institute, and The Nature Conservancy led a project to advance standardized metrics of restoration success with input from stakeholders, relevant federal agencies, and technical experts from the five Gulf States.
 The project is summarized through the documents below.
 Find out more about the project at nicholasinstitute.duke.edu/project/gems.

 This work was supported by the National Academies’ Gulf Research Program.